by Arnie Fenner

 Today, even with all of the brilliant and seamless SFX work in films created by armies of great artists and designers, it is surprisingly easy to explain why Ray Harryhausen means so much to my generation.
 Yes, without exception all of the films he worked on were simple B-Movie entertainments intended for younger audiences: bare-bones plots, casts made up of character actors rather than stars, scripts with little (if any) memorable dialogue, all wrapped around a handful of scenes that featured a monster tearing something up or a monster fighting with a monster or guys fighting the monster.
-There were no ambiguous endings, no real deep messages (well, other than that setting off A-Bombs was bad news), no blood, and no sex (beyond Raquel's revealing attire, of course—it was a Hammer production after all).
+There were no ambiguous endings, no real deep messages (well, other than that setting off A-Bombs was bad news), no blood, and no sex (beyond Raquel's revealing attire, of course—it was

 Speaking of sex: Byron Crabbe's concept drawing for the original King Kong.

 Forry Ackerman used to loan Ray stills and copies of production art from Kong to study

 and I can see Crabbe's influence on Harryhausen's drawing style.

 None of that mattered for one simple reason: Ray Harryhausen